๐ฉบ Vitals

 3. The "Day 2" Reality Check

-- The Framework: Odoo uses a specific XML/Python architecture ("OWL").
-Developers must learn "The Odoo Way."
-It is not standard Django or Flask.
+- Framework Specifics: Odoo uses a unique XML/Python architecture (OWL).
+Developers must specialize in "The Odoo Way," which differs from standard Django or Flask.

 4. Market Landscape